-Priority 3 (needed within the next five years):
+Priority 3 (needed within three to five years):

-- Build or acquire a lightweight backpack drill (e.g. http://www.icedrill.ch/) for shallow coring. - Construct a jig to support a hand auger to facilitate horizontal coring up to 20 m into ice cliffs. - Develop and build a drill capable of coring temperate and poly-thermal ice. - Modify the "blue-lce" drill to enable large-volume sampling of firn and ice up to 300 m depth. - Develop and build a drill capable of coring horizontally (or at low angles) several 100 m.
+- Construct a jig to support a hand auger to facilitate horizontal coring up to 20 m into ice cliffs. - Conduct a feasibility study and conceptual design for recovering cores to depths of 300-500 m without use of drilling fluid. - Conduct a feasibility study to modify the "blue-Ice" drill to enable largevolume sampling of firn and ice up to 300 m depth. - Develop the science requirements and conduct a feasibility study for a drill capable of coring horizontally (or at low angles) several 100 m.